In today’s competitive business landscape, customer churn rate has become a key performance indicator for businesses of all sizes.

 7. Offer self service option

-This way businesses can reduce customer churn rate and ultimately leads to improved customer satisfaction, and increased loyalty and engagement.
+This way businesses can reduce churn rate and ultimately leads to improved customer satisfaction, and increased loyalty and engagement.

 8. Listen to complaints